awwx/meteor-appcache/README.md

 Testing Only
 ------------

 This release is for testing only.
-(The code currently doesn't even bother to check to see whether `window.applicationCache` exists or not, and so will crash on a browser that doesn't support app caches).

 Testers should be comfortable with and know how to manually delete the app cache in their browser.
 It is remarkably easy with an app cache